Gigging: Sucker gigging

-Suckers are a bottom-feeding fish common throughout many parts of the US.
+Suckers are a bottom-feeding fish common throughout many parts of the United States.
 The gigging of suckers for food occurs predominantly in southern Missouri and northern Arkansas, in the region referred to as the Ozarks.
 Sucker gigging is usually done at night with lights to maximize the visibility of the fast moving fish.
 Ozarks residents of the past often waded the clear local streams at night and gigged suckers while using light from hand-held lanterns.
-Modern sucker gigging uses specially constructed jon boats that have a set of lights mounted on the bow of the boat and a railing around the bow that allows the "gigger" to stand up and peer out in front of the boat in an attempt to locate and gig fish.
+Modern sucker gigging uses specially constructed johnboats that have a set of lights mounted on the bow of the boat and a railing around the bow that allows the "gigger" to stand up and peer out in front of the boat in an attempt to locate and gig fish.
 The lighting system is often powered by gas, a generator, or a battery.

 Species such as Catostomus commersonii and Hypentelium nigricans are commonly sought for eating.
 They can be canned or smoked, but are most commonly fried.
 Traditionally, small incisions are made in the flesh (termed "scoring") before frying to allow small internal bones to soften and become palatable.